mother-of-all-self-hosting/ansible-role-jitsi/docs/configuring-jitsi.md

 Alternatively, you can specify the variable as a parameter to [the ansible command](#run-the-playbook).

-**Note**: the server ID `jvb-1` is reserved for the JVB instance running on the Matrix host, therefore should not be used as the ID of an additional JVB host.
+**Note**: the server ID `jvb-1` is reserved for the JVB instance running on the main host, therefore should not be used as the ID of an additional JVB host.

 #### Set colibri WebSocket port